 Certain forms included in the Regulation require each certifying officer to certify that he or she has designed, or caused to be designed under his or her supervision, the issuer's DC&P and ICFR.
 If an issuer's DC&P and ICFR have been designed prior to a certifying officer assuming office, the certifying officer would:

-- (a) review the design of the existing DC&P and ICFR after assuming office; and - (b) design any modifications to the existing DC&P and ICFR determined to be necessary following his or her review, prior to certifying the design of the issuer's DC&P and ICFR.
+(a) review the design of the existing DC&P and ICFR after assuming office; and prior to certifying the design of the issuer's DC&P and ICFR.